 SPFL Trust Trophy

-- Admission to this match is by ticket only.
-The advice to all is to arrive early to avoid delays at the turnstiles.
+- The advice to all is to arrive early to avoid delays at the turnstiles.

 - Anyone arriving at the turnstiles intoxicated or in possession of alcohol or pyrotechnics will be refused entry.

 - All supporters are reminded that all forms of smoking including Vapes are prohibited.

 - SPFL Ground Rules are displayed at all points of entry.

 Raith Rovers and Hamilton Academical face off against each other for the 160th time on Friday evening, when Rovers travel to New Douglas Park for an SPFL Trust quarter-final tie.

 Both teams go into this one on the back of wins last weekend, with John Rankin’s men posting an impressive 5-0 win over Stirling Albion, which kept them three points behind leaders Falkirk in League One.

 Rovers on the other hand had that sensational win at Hampden, coming back from 2-1 down against Queen’s Park with a minute to go, to register a 3-2 win at the death, thanks to Ross Millen’s dramatic injury time penalty.

 Both teams have been in fine form this season in their respective divisions, and like Rovers, Hamilton have lost just one league match, going down 1-0 to Cove Rangers two weeks ago.